Friday, September 30, 2016

 PVT House was repatriated and is buried in the Camp Nelson National Cemetery in Nicholasville, Kentucky.
 Loyd's brother Hansel made the army a career (1948-1975) serving as a motor sergeant and a CWO in Vietnam and is also buried at Camp Nelson National Cemetery.

-PVT Coy R. Peebles
+PVT Coy Richardson Peebles

-PVT Coy R. Peebles was born 9 Jul 1912 in Milburn, Kentucky.
+PVT Coy Richardson Peebles was born 9 Jul 1912 in Milburn, Kentucky.
 He was the youngest of the 4 children born to Iva Carl and Katie Ethel (Richardson) Peebles.
 His father farmed near Milburn.
 Coy did graduate from high school.
 His father died of a heart attack at age 65 in 1938.
 Coy and his mother tried to make a go of the farm which was valued at $800 in 1940.
 However, Coy and his mother moved to Madison, Illinois where Coy worked in a factory making leather goods.

 Coy was drafted in September 1942.
 We do not know where he went after his initial military training.
 It was on 8 Sep 1944 that he was transferred from the replacement depot to K Company 116th Infantry.
 Before the day was over, PVT Peebles was killed in action on the 8th as the unit attacked Brest, France.